 \section{Final remarks}

 The results outlined in this paper were influenced by two main factors.
 First, in the field of analog quantum searching that utilizes time-independent Hamiltonians, the search technique is ineffective when the source and target states are orthogonal.
 Second, with respect to optimal-time evolutions, it is impossible to evolve in a two-dimensional space in a time suboptimal manner between two orthogonal states while employing a stationary Hamiltonian.
 Driven by these two constraints related to orthogonal states, this paper aimed to thoroughly examine these matters to enhance our theoretical comprehension of the shared principles that underpin both the achievements and shortcomings of analog quantum searches and time-optimal quantum evolutions, based on fundamental physical principles and symmetry considerations.
-An outline of our principal discoveries is as follows: